 Nuwakot a tiny historic hill town within the Nuwakot district of Nepal and is the in the heart of the nation.
 It was once on a major trade route to Tibet, it has since become one of the most thriving commercial hubs of Nepal, and was by many regarded as the Western gateway to the Kathmandu valley.

-Though small in size, its strategic significance for the unification of fragmented princely states into the single, modern-day Nepal has been hugelyimportant.
-In fact, it was from here that late Prithivi Narayan Shah of Gorkha and the founder of Nepalactually begun their negotiations.
-Realizing its strategic and economic significance, King Prithivi Narayan Shah made this on many occasions his settlement from which he did his negotiation campaigns.
-After this quest, Nuwakot eventually became the capital until the title moved to Kathmanduin 1768.
+Though small in size, its strategic significance for the unification of fragmented princely states into the single, modern-day Nepal has been hugely important.
+In fact, it was from here that late Prithvi Narayan Shah of Gorkha and the founder of Nepal actually begun their negotiations.
+Realizing its strategic and economic significance, King Prithvi Narayan Shah made this on many occasions his settlement from which he did his negotiation campaigns.
+After this quest, Nuwakot eventually became the capital until the title moved to Kathmandu in 1768.